What does abuse look like?

 - Do not leave the child alone or unattended.

 - Immediately report the disclosure of abuse to the authorities or call 911 if the child is in imminent danger.

 Where to report suspected abuse, neglect, or exploitation

-All reports of abuse should always be made to your local law enforcement (or 911 if an emergency), child protection (877) 244-0864, or to the state’s attorney office for the county the victim resides or is present.
-If the abuse involved an incardinated or lay person representing the diocese, please contact the Chancellor at (605) 988-3704.
+All reports of abuse should always be made to your local law enforcement (or 911 if an emergency), child protection (877) 244-0864, or the state’s attorney office for the county the victim resides or is present.
+If the abuse involved an incardinated or lay person representing the diocese, please also contact the Chancellor at (605) 988-3704.

 Provide the following information when you make your report:

 - The victim’s name, address, date, and place of birth

 - The name and address of the child’s parents, guardian, custodian or responsible persons.